Li-LAC – Breast Milk Labelling & Tracking System

 How Is The Milk Labelled?

-Every time milk is taken and inducted into the breast milk bank or the fridges used in the Unit, it is labelled with barcoded information.
-When the bottle labels are scanned using a handheld smart device, these labels will provide all of the relevant information needed surrounding that particular unit of milk.
-Freshly expressed milk is labelled straight away to ensure that the date of expression, the mother who expressed it and the babies that the milk can be fed to are accurately recorded.
-Scanning this bottle label at feed time, together with the baby’s wristband barcode will ensure that a newborn is never given the wrong or outdated milk.
-To make sure the process is quick, easy and accurate, the Li-LAC labelling and checking system is used, which consists of matching the bottle or syringe label for the baby.
-The app has been designed to minimise the need for typing, utilising scanning of existing barcodes wherever possible.
-To ensure the user experience is straightforward.
+Scanning the bottle or feed syringe label at feed time, together with the baby’s wristband barcode will ensure that a newborn is always given the correct, in-date milk.
+To ensure the process is quick, easy and accurate, the Li-LAC MMC labelling and checking app is used, which comprises of matching the bottle or syringe label to the baby about to be fed.
+The app has been designed to minimise the need for typing, utilising scanning of barcoded information wherever possible, to ensure that the user experience is straightforward.

 The baby wristband is checked to ensure that it corresponds with the information on the label on the milk.
 The app notifies the medical staff whether they are compatible or not.
 This prevents any chance of a mix-up and removes room for human error and feeding the wrong milk product to a baby, which could be detrimental to the baby’s health.
 The cot-side check also ensures that the baby is not only given the correct milk product but also milk that is in date and safe.
 The application’s scope also includes the recording of all feeds in a feed log.
 This allows a nurse to track feeding times and quantities for each baby in the unit.
 This can help the mother and hospital staff ensure that the newborn baby is being sufficiently fed and fluid volumes are accurately recorded.

-The Li-LAC suite itself has different applications as it can work for both uses with the milk bank (MB) and maternity milk checking (MMC).
-Scope for the app also includes EBM and DEBM feed labelling, expressed breast milk feed checking at the point of feeding and recording every expressed breast milk feed given to a baby.
-Li-LAC MB can be seamlessly integrated into the Li-LAC MMC app used on handheld smart devices to show which donor milk was fed to which baby to complete the full traceability of donor milk to the recipient.
+Savant’s Li-LAC breast milk suite of applications manages all aspects of breast milk donation, processing and feeding.
+The applications cover uses in a breast milk bank (Li-LAC MB) and maternity or neonatal unit (Li-LAC MMC).
+The scope of the applications includes EBM (Expressed Breast Milk), DEBM (Donor Expressed Breast Milk), fortified and formula feed labelling.
+Each product that is fed to a baby is checked at the point of feeding and recorded, including expressed breast milk.
+Li-LAC MB can be seamlessly integrated into the Li-LAC MMC app that is used on the handheld smart devices to show which donor milk was fed to which baby, to complete the full traceability of donor milk to the recipient.

 Key Uses For Li-LAC MB And MMC